lufixSch/LocalCompletion/README.md

 Model switching is not supported at the moment as most local tools don't support that property either.

 ## Release Notes

+### 0.0.4

+- Distinguish between single line and multiline completion by checking text after the cursor
+- Add '\n' to stop token for single line
+- Reduce repetition of already existing symbols (like '}' or ';') at the end of a completion
+- Remove completion from history for new line (most predictions where totally wrong)

 ### 0.0.3